panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 The interesting part is in the way the promise returned by `Promise.all()` gets resolved or rejected.

-<u>If all promises are resolved successfully</u>, then `allPromise` fullfills with an array containing fullfilled values of individual promises.
+<u>If all promises are resolved successfully</u>, then `allPromise` fulfills with an array containing fulfilled values of individual promises.
 The order of promises in the array does matter &mdash; you'll get the fulfilled values in the same order.

 ![Promise.all() - all fullfilled](./images/all-fullfilled-8.svg)

-<u>But if at least one promise rejects</u>, then `allPromise` rejects right away (without waiting other promises to resolve) with the same reason as the rejected promise rejects.
+<u>But if at least one promise rejects</u>, then `allPromise` rejects right away (without waiting for other promises to resolve) with the same reason as the rejected promise rejects.

 ![Promise.all() - one rejects](./images/one-rejects-4.svg)

-Let's see in a couple of examples how you can use `Promise.all()` to perform multiple async operation at once.
+Let's see in a couple of examples how you can use `Promise.all()` to perform multiple async operations at once.

-## 2. Example: all promises fullfilled
+## 2. Example: all promises fulfilled

-To study how `Promise.all()` works, I'm going to use 2 helpers `resolveTimeout(value, delay)` and `rejectTimeout(reason, delay)` which would return promises that fullfill or reject with a specific delay.
+To study how `Promise.all()` works, I'm going to use 2 helpers `resolveTimeout(value, delay)` and `rejectTimeout(reason, delay)` which would return promises that fulfill or reject with a specific delay.

 ```javascript
 function resolveTimeout(value, delay) {